run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/configuration/relate-group-to-contract.md

-title: How to relate group to contract?
+title: How to relate group to contract

 Description: Relate group to contract

-\#How to relate group to contract?
+#How to relate group to contract

 1. Access the functionality CITSmart Parameters through the main menu.
     Place the mouse on the option Parametrization and click on CITSmart